rain or shine, we give people shelter as we help them navigate their way home.

 inclement weather shelter on center street

-This walk-up shelter has the capacity to offer 40 people a place to stay during adverse weather conditions.
+This walk-up shelter has the capacity to offer 40 people a place to stay during poor weather conditions.
 The shelter is open on nights where there is 50% chance of rain or when the temperature drops below 45°F or exceeds 91°F.

 This shelter gives us the chance to build relationships with our unhoused neighbors and share information about the additional services that are available through Dorothy Day House and our partner agencies.
 We take the time to show people the possibilities beyond life on the street; and often they transition to year-round shelter or are reunified with their families.
 Now that’s a fresh start!